jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 ### Challenge

 We will use GitHub Actions to automate the deployment of our Azure infrastructure.
 For our application, we will deploy 3 environments: `dev`, `test` and `prod`.
-Each environment will have its own Web App, however all of our environments will share a single Resource Group, App Service Plan, Application Insights instance, and Azure Container Registry.
+Each environment will have its own Web App, however all of our environments will share a single Resource Group and App Service Plan.
 NOTE: in real deployments, you will likely not share all of these resources.

 First, we are going to deploy the dev environment: